Dog-Friendly Hotels in Folkestone & South East England (2026)

 This post contains affiliate links.
 If you make a purchase through these links, we may earn a commission at no additional cost to you.
 We only recommend products we trust and believe will be valuable to our readers.

 Looking for somewhere to escape with your dog this weekend?
 Kent's got you covered.
-With over 350 miles of coastline and more dog-friendly spots than you can shake a stick at, this corner of England takes pet hospitality seriously.
+28% of the county is designated as an Area of Outstanding Natural Beauty, and this corner of England takes pet hospitality seriously.[1]

-This guide covers the best dog-friendly stays, walks, and eateries for a proper weekend away.
-We're talking Sandgate's seaside charm, Dover's famous White Cliffs, and all the spots in between where your dog can be, well, a dog.
-For longer breaks across the South East region, check our guide to dog-friendly cottages and hotels in the South East.
-Just remember to book a grooming appointment for when you get back—Kent's beaches and muddy paths have a way of turning even the cleanest pup into a walking clay sculpture.
+Folkestone's always been good with dogs.
+Coastal paths that stretch for miles, beaches where your dog can run free, and pubs that keep water bowls topped up.
+This guide covers the best dog-friendly hotels, walks, and eateries for a proper weekend away—Sandgate's seaside charm, Dover's famous White Cliffs, and all the spots between where your dog can be a dog.
+For longer breaks, check our guide to dog-friendly cottages and hotels in the South East.
+Book a grooming appointment for when you get back—Kent's beaches and muddy paths have a way of turning even the cleanest pup into a walking clay sculpture.

-Sandgate's a hidden gem.
-This little village sits quietly by the coast in Hythe Bay, close enough to Folkestone for convenience but far enough away to feel like you've properly escaped.
+Sandgate sits quietly by the coast in Hythe Bay—close enough to Folkestone for convenience but far enough away to feel like you've actually escaped.

 The Royal Norfolk Hotel welcomes dogs and sits just a stone's throw from Sandgate beach.[4]
 The hotel overlooks Sandgate Castle—built for Henry VIII back in the 16th century—and offers a sun terrace with a retractable roof for when the British weather can't make up its mind.